php-enspired/exceptable/README.md

 The **`getDebugMessage()`** method has a similar purpose: it returns the Exceptable's normal `__toString` message, and then adds the `$context` info at the end, in pretty json.

-If you've peeked at the code, you may have also noticed that `Exceptable` extends `JsonSerializable`, which means you can do `json_encode($exceptable)` and get a reasonably useful result.

 There's one more: **`getRoot()`**.
 If you have an exception chain, it's common that the _initial_ exception is of more interest than other, intermediate exceptions; so we have a way to get it directly.